apollographql/apollo-server/docs/source/why-apollo.md

 ## Works with your data

 Learning and implementing a new way to manage your data can be scary and risky.
-Instead of waiting on a brand new project or rewritting your app from scratch, Apollo Server makes is simple to get started immediately.
+Instead of waiting on a brand new project or rewriting your app from scratch, Apollo Server makes is simple to get started immediately.
 Whether you have a REST API you want to build on top of, existing database to connect to, or third party data sources to wrangle, Apollo works with your data from day one.
 You can easily start a new server, or integrate it with your current app in a couple lines of code without sacrificing any of the amazing benefits it can provide.
 Apollo Server is the fastest way to bring GraphQL to your products out there.

 ## Case Studies